kilograham/jpsx/README.md

 # Hardware Compatibility

-See the [wiki](https://github.com/jvilk/jpsx/wiki/Hardware-Compatibility) for current compatibility status of currently available emulation components
+See the [wiki](https://github.com/jvilk/jpsx/wiki/Hardware-Compatibility) for current compatibility status and details of available emulation components

 # Developer Documentation

-See the [wiki](https://github.com/jvilk/jpsx/wiki/Documentation) for general development and other documentation
+See the [wiki](https://github.com/jvilk/jpsx/wiki/Development-Documentation) for general development and other documentation

 # Building the Emulator